golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/using-app-keys.md

 ## Introduction

-For using the Yagna REST API, your application must identify itself by an api-key.
+To use the Yagna REST API, your application must identify itself by an api-key.
 In our examples, we utilize the `try_golem` key.
-We assign such value to the `YAGNA_AUTOCONF_APPKEY` variable in the terminal **before** we start the Yagna service.
-Because of that, such a key is automatically created and available for our exercises.
+We assign this value to the `YAGNA_AUTOCONF_APPKEY` variable in the terminal **before** we start the Yagna service.
+Because of that, a key is automatically created and available for our exercises.

 Such an api-key is easy to read and remember, and useful for quickstarts and testing examples.
 However, normally you should rather use unique 32-char api-keys to better protect access to your requestor and its wallet.